Wondering which railway sleepers are best for the job at-hand?

 How long do railway sleepers last?

-Railway sleepers will last for years, with our softwood treated sleepers they can last around 20 to 30 years due to the pressurised treatment.
-If they are untreated they will still last around two to five years, whilst Oak sleepers will last for 30+ years.
+Railway sleepers will last for years, with our softwood treated sleepers they can last around 8 to 10 years due to the pressurised treatment, UC4 sleepers extend this to 15 years.
+Softwood that is left untreated will still last around two to five years.
+Our European hardwood sleepers have a lifespan up to 12 years, with oak ranging from 15-20 years, whilst our European oak sleepers will last for 20 years.

 Do I need to apply treatments to the sleepers?

 Our softwood sleepers are already pressure treated, so you do not need to treat them with a wood preservative unless you sawn them into different lengths, leaving the ends needing protecting.
 Our hardwood sleepers do not need treating, but will benefit from a lick of oil (such as linseed or Danish) to keep their aesthetics on top form.

 What does tanalised mean?
 What pressure treatment do you use?

 Pressure treatment, also known as tanalisation, refers to the way in which the timber is treated.
 Our timber is cut from sustainably run forests, then sawn into the required shapes.
 After reaching the correct moisture content (around 25% max), it is put in a large cylinder.
 When the doors to the cylinder are shut, a chemical such as Tanalith E is added to cover all the wood, before up to 13 bar of pressure is applied to ensure the preservative chemical is absorbed.
 The chemical is then drained from the cylinder, before the timber is vacuumed to pull out any chemical left.
 This leaves treated wood to remain resistant to the elements of nature.

 What is the difference between green and brown treatments?

 The treatment process is exactly the same, however the brown treated sleepers have a brown dye added - there is no difference other than the aesthetics.